 Investor Education and Protection Fund by the Company.

 ANNEXURE TO THE INDEPENDENT AUDITORS'' REPORT

-1. (i) the Company is maintaining records showing particulars
+(a) The company is maintaining proper records showing full particulars

 however, needs to be updated.